mieweb/indexedcp/README.md

 # indexedcp

 **indexedcp** is a Node.js library and CLI toolset for secure, efficient, and resumable file transfer.
 It uses IndexedDB on the client side as a buffer for streaming data, enabling robust uploads with offline and resumable support.
-The server receives file chunks and appends them directly to disk—no IndexedDB required on the server.

 ---

 ## Features

-- Stream files as chunks, buffered in IndexedDB
-- Resumable and offline-friendly uploads
+- 🔄 Resumable and offline-friendly uploads
-- Minimal, embeddable client library
-- Simple CLI tools for both client and server
-- Secure, chunked transfer protocol
+- 📦 Chunked streaming with IndexedDB buffering
+- 🔒 API key authentication
+- 🛡️ Path traversal protection
-- **Separate client/server imports for reduced bundle size**
+- 📦 Separate client/server imports for minimal bundle size

-### Benefits of Separate Imports

-- **Client-only** (`indexedcp/client`): Perfect for browser environments - includes only upload functionality without server dependencies
-- **Server-only** (`indexedcp/server`): Ideal for server environments - includes only receive functionality without IndexedDB dependencies
-- **Combined** (`indexedcp`): Backward compatible - includes both client and server for existing code
+- 🔧 Simple CLI tools

 ---